 Students will understand how diversification works and the necessary steps required for achieving a diversified portfolio.
 They will learn concepts such as return, variance, standard deviation, and correlation.
 Students will also develop knowledge of the portfolio efficient frontier.
 Finally, they will develop skills in handling data, writing basic functions, and producing graphs in Excel.

 Students will gain a working knowledge and understanding of the Capital Asset Pricing Model (CAPM).
 They will also develop intermediate Excel skills by building a regression model in the software.
-Students can select to use either stock or Exchange-Traded Fund (ETF) returns.
+Students can use the tool to access either stock or Exchange-Traded Fund (ETF) returns.
 Both slide decks provide step-by-step instructions for running the regression using Excel.

 Students learn how to perform a multiple linear regression using exchange-traded fund (ETF) returns and the Fama-French market, size, and value factors.
 Detailed instructions are provided to guide students through the process in Excel.
 Examining the data, students analyze how well fund excess returns are explained by the Fama-French factors.